fleschutz/CWTS/README.md

 ⚠️ How to enable the Highest Warning Level
 -------------------------------------------
-By default, every compiler and code analyzer sets the warning level to "normal" - whatever this means.
+Please note that every compiler and code analyzer sets the default warning level to "normal" - whatever this means.
 And each one supports different options to be more pedantic:

 * **Clang**: `-Weverything -pedantic`
 * **clang-tidy:** `-checks=*,-modernize*` (hints how to modernize the code are switched off)